fidaa-mahboob/Financial-Record-API-MVP/README.md

 ## Minimal Viable Product: Financial Records API v1

-This first iteration of an MVP API is designed to help a client store financial data in AWS cloud.
+The Financial Recorder RESTful API stores financial data in AWS cloud.
 There will be more features added later in the following API versions after successful introduction and implementation in business envrionment.

 ### Technology
 <ul>
    <li>Java</li>